Connect with others who understand.

 What Is Dementia?

-The word “dementia” refers to a broad category of symptoms that affect thinking, memory, and social interactions that are severe enough to affect your daily life.
-It’s important to know that dementia itself is not a disease.
-Of the many conditions that can cause dementia, including Alzheimer’s disease and Parkinson’s disease.
-Other types of dementia include Lewy body, frontotemporal, and vascular.
+Dementia refers to a broad category of symptoms that affect thinking, memory, and social interactions and that are severe enough to affect your daily life.
+It’s important to know that dementia itself does not refer to a specific disease.
+Many conditions can cause dementia, including Alzheimer’s disease and Parkinson’s disease.
+Other types of dementia include Lewy body, frontotemporal, and vascular dementia.

 Typical symptoms of dementia include memory loss or difficulty with one or more of the following: